Something to Smooth on Your Skin or Pop in Your Mouth? New Meds You Haven’t Heard About (Yet) Could Change Everything

 As far as we know, THVD-102 is the only oral, systemically-acting drug for hyperhidrosis currently in the development.

-TheraVida, Dermira, and Brickell Biotech ALL donate to the International Hyperhidrosis Society’s not-for-profit programs through unrestricted grants and their research shows a commitment to finding much-needed, flexible treatment options for a range of hyperhidrosis experiences.
+TheraVida and Dermira donate to the International Hyperhidrosis Society’s not-for-profit programs through unrestricted grants and their research shows a commitment to finding much-needed, flexible treatment options for a range of hyperhidrosis experiences.